modular-magician/terraform-provider-google-beta/website/docs/r/spanner_instance.html.markdown

   The edition selected for this instance.
 Different editions provide different capabilities at different price points.
   Possible values are: `EDITION_UNSPECIFIED`, `STANDARD`, `ENTERPRISE`, `ENTERPRISE_PLUS`.

+* `tags` -
+  (Optional)
+  A map of resource manager tags.
+  Resource manager tag keys and values have the same definition as resource manager tags.
+  Keys must be in the format tagKeys/{tag_key_id}, and values are in the format tagValues/{tag_value_id}.
+  The field is ignored (both PUT & PATCH) when empty.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.